 With only 5 simple ingredients, you can have this tangy, sweet honey dijon salad dressing ready to go!
 My favorite combo to add this dressing to is red leaf lettuce, apples, Craisins, feta cheese and toasted almonds.

 This southwest version of homemade Ranch dressing (or sauce) adds cool creaminess, a hint of citrus and lime, a bit of spice from the cayenne, and complexity from the cilantro and other seasonings.
 There are many ways to use it but one of our favorites is drizzling it on our Southwest Chicken and Bacon Wraps.

 Balsamic Parmesan Dressing

 This Balsamic Parmesan Salad Dressing is my default homemade dressing and has been for years.
 It’s a deeply flavorful yet versatile vinaigrette that our entire family loves.

 It’s a little sweet and a little tangy and a beautiful golden color.
 Serve it on our Autumn Chopped Salad for a delicious salad!

-The savory vinaigrette on My Favorite Cobb Salad is really what turns this it into something you won’t easily forget.
-The complexity of ingredients like Dijon, Worcestershire, garlic, lemon juice, and more are simply amazing.
+The savory vinaigrette on My Favorite Cobb Salad is really what turns this into something you won’t easily forget.
+The complexity of ingredients like Dijon, Worcestershire, garlic, lemon juice, and more is simply amazing.